microsoft/limitus/readme.md

 limiter.rule('login', { max: 5, interval: 1000 * 60 * 5 });
 ```

-#### limitus.drop(bucket, identifier[, rule]) -> Promise
+#### limitus.drop(bucket, identifier[, rule][, calback]) -> Promise

 Add a "drop" in the specified bucket.
 The `bucket` should be a string, such as "login".
 The `identifier` should be an object for which you want to identify the client.
-It returns a Promise which is resolved if the limit has not been hit, or is rejected with Limitus.
-Rejected if the rate limit has been exceeded.

 If you previously created a rule matching the name, you don't need to pass the `rule` argument.
 Otherwise, it is required.
-Also, if you did create a rule before, it is ailiased as `dropRule`.
+Also, if you did create a rule before, it is aliased as `drop[Rule]`.

+If you pass a callback, it gets called potentially with an `err`.
+If no callback is passed, it returns a Promise which is resolved if the limit has not been hit, or is rejected with Limitus.Rejected if the rate limit has been exceeded.
+.

 ```js
 limiter.dropLogin({ ip: req.ip })